JaGoLi/Libreboot-X200-Updated/libreboot_x200/libreboot/www/faq.md

 cooperating with and releasing source code for several critical components to the coreboot project.
 It was not to be.
 For so-called economic reasons, they decided that it was not worth the time to invest in the coreboot project anymore.
+Unfortunately they haven't even shared the source code of AGESA library for a Family 15h Steamroller/Excavator architectures (which, like the earlier fam15h Bulldozer/Piledriver, do not have a PSP) and released it to a coreboot project only as a binary.

 For a company to go from being so good, to so bad, in just 3 years, shows that something is seriously wrong with AMD.
 Like Intel, they do